bahackers/bahackers.github.io/readme.md

 [vsgirelli](https://github.com/vsgirelli)     | NA                                 | NA
 [zcarthur](https://github.com/zcarthur)       | NA                                 | NA

-## What is the processo to join the group
+## What is the process to join the group

 work in progress